sauce-archives/slacktalker/README.md

 This runs on `slacktalker.dev.saucelabs.net`.
 The main web application is running via nginx and uwsgi.
 All code is deployed under the sauce user.
 There's no fancy upstart script for uwsgi -- it's just running as a background job.

+After a day or so, the web application seems to quit working.
+I wouldn't be surprised if this is related to mysql having gone away, but I can't see the traceback for the error.
+There's a cron job to restart the web process every few hours.
+It's a terrible hack, but oh well.
+2 nines of availability should be enough.

 Loading New Data
 ================